 Do You Get Paid on FMLA in Wisconsin?

-Maternity and paternity leave under both FMLA and Wisconsin FMLA is unpaid leave.
-But you might be paid for at least some of your time off if you use the paid time off you've accrued on the job, including sick days or vacation time.
+Maternity and paternity leave under both the FMLA and the Wisconsin FMLA is unpaid leave.
+But you might be paid for at least some of your time off if you use the paid time off you’ve accrued on the job, including sick days or vacation time.

 Your employer might even require you to use these benefits when you take time off for pregnancy or parenting.
 And some employers offer benefits that will pay part of your income while you take time off for the birth of a new child, such as: